codurance/site/_posts/2016-03-16-Containers-all-the-way-through.md

 <img src="/assets/img/custom/blog/2016-03-16-containers-all-the-way-through/bare-metal-systems.png" alt="Bare Metal Systems" title="Bare Metal Systems" class="img img-center img-responsive style-screengrab">

-A more detailed explanation what programs or executables are, how programs execute and where an Operating System come into play, can be found [on this Stackoverflow page [2]](http://stackoverflow.com/questions/1599434/how-does-program-execute-where-does-the-operating-systems-come-into-play).
+A more detailed explanation of what programs or executables are, how programs execute and where an Operating System come into play, can be found [on this Stackoverflow page [2]](http://stackoverflow.com/questions/1599434/how-does-program-execute-where-does-the-operating-systems-come-into-play).

 ### Virtual Systems